 River Partners protects the environment by implementing large scale restoration projects along streams and rivers.

 Our project sites span the Western United States, including the Colorado, Sacramento, San Joaquin, Merced, Otay, Tuolumne, Feather and Stanislaus rivers.
-See our project maps.
+See our projects.

 In fact, these riparian areas support some of the highest biodiversity of any ecosystem in California.